Last Updated on June 25, 2023 by Matt

 Don’t leave it unattended for longer periods

-Of course, there will be many instances where you’ll need to leave your electric scooter unattended.
 But whenever possible, avoid doing so.
 Not being around your ride for a few minutes could be everything a thief needs to make off with it.

-So, when you’re going to a shopping mall, restaurant, or the gym and you know there won’t be a safe parking spot for your e-scooter, it’s best to leave it at home than leave it somewhere unattended and take unnecessary risks.
+So, when you’re going to a shopping mall, restaurant, or gym and you know there won’t be a safe parking spot for your e-scooter, it’s best to leave it at home rather than leave it somewhere unattended and take unnecessary risks.